Azure/portaldocs/portal-sdk/generated/top-extensions-hosting-service-legacy-contentunbundler.md

 <a name="legacy-contentunbundler-step-by-step"></a>
 ## Legacy ContentUnbundler step-by-step

+**NOTE**: The hosting service docs are being migrated to <https://eng.ms/docs/products/azure-portal-framework-ibizafx/>.

 **ContentUnbundler is no longer supported** , for migration instructions please see [https://aka.ms/portalfx/removecuvideo](https://aka.ms/portalfx/removecuvideo).

 <a name="legacy-contentunbundler-step-by-step-step-by-step-onboarding"></a>